Di Fara Pizza: Restaurant

 The nondescript restaurant is located on Avenue J next to a 99 cent store.
 The restaurant only has 15 seats, but the pizzeria is so popular that crowds sometimes form on the sidewalk outside, as the wait can be as long as one to two hours.

-Di Fara's has been closed numerous times by the NYC health department in 2007, 2011, and again in 2018 due to unsanitary conditions.
-It was also closed for a while in 2019 over unpaid state taxes.
+Di Fara's has been closed a number of times by the NYC health department due to unsanitary conditions.
+It was also closed briefly in 2019 over unpaid state taxes.

 Reviews

 In his 1998 book The Eclectic Gourmet Guide to Greater New York City, Jim Leff called the sauce used by the restaurant: a restrained, low profile masterpiece of optimal acidity and spicing (bolstered by a goodly shake of black pepper).
 Like everything here it's delicious in a magically old-fashioned way.

 Since The Village Voice, a New York City newspaper in Lower Manhattan, put DeMarco on its cover and proclaimed it as one of the "Best Italian restaurants", Di Fara has been regarded as a top pizzeria by publications like the Daily News.
 Di Fara has received many awards, and has been labeled the "Best... pizza in New York" several times by many publications, including New York and the online publication Serious Eats.
-In 2004, The New York Times critic Eric Asimov called it "surely the best by-the-slice pizza in New York", and in 2006, The New York Sun called it "the city's finest pizza".
+In 2001, The New York Times critic Eric Asimov called it "surely the best by-the-slice pizza in New York", and in 2006, The New York Sun called it "the city's finest pizza".

 In 2007, chef Anthony Bourdain called the restaurant's pizza "the best of the best" in the book Kitchen Confidential Updated Ed: Adventures in the Culinary Underbelly.
 In 2008, The Village Voice wrote that "the best pizza in all New York is at Di Fara's", and Zagats gave it a food rating of 27, placing it among the top 15 restaurants of any type in New York City.
 The New York Times wrote in 2009 that Di Fara is "one of the most acclaimed and sought-after pizza shops in New York City".

 In 2011, Zagats again gave the restaurant a food rating of 27, the top pizza restaurant food rating in New York City.
 That year, the New York Daily News readers rated it the #1 pizza in the city.
 In 2013, Zagats yet again gave the restaurant a food rating of 27, with a decor rating of 6.
 Also in 2013, Frommer's called its pizza the Best Hand-Made Pizza in New York City.

 During the 2013 New York mayoral campaign, Democratic nominee (and later, Mayor) Bill de Blasio declared Di Fara to be the best pizza in the city.

-The NYC health department closed Di Fara's numerous times in 2007, 2011, and 2018 for violations of its code.